ArkEcosystemArchive/docs-legacy/docs/cryptography/README.md

 ![Address](./assets/address_transparent.png)

-An ARK Address is shareable much like an e-mail address.
+An ARK address is shareable much like an e-mail address.
 It is the destination to which ARK tokens can be sent, and is obtained from a [PublicKey](#publickey) via a combination of [RIPEMD160](#ripemd160) hashing and [Base58Check](#base58check) encoding prefixed by a single network byte.

 Since an address is derived from a [PublicKey](#publickey), that means it is also mathematically tied to a [PrivateKey](#privatekey) and [Passphrase](#passphrase).